Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/google-analytics-4-gtag.md

       Google Analytics 4 (Web) destination works with a web application instrumented with Google Tag (gtag.js).
 If you are working with an iOS or Android mobile application using Firebase, set up a [Google Analytics 4 (iOS/Android)](../google-analytics-4-firebase) destination instead.

+!!!note "BigQuery Import for GA4 (Google Analytics 4) Beta"

+    We are working on BigQuery Import for GA4 Beta.
+Please feel free to reach out to <dwh+GA4beta@amplitude.com>.
+In addition, click [here](/data/sources/bigquery) to view how you can import BigQuery data into Amplitude.

 ## Setup

 ### Prerequisites